 For help starting split liability claims, call Accident Claims UK today on 0800 073 8801 and speak to one of our advisors who can put you in touch with a split liability agreement specialist.

-It is important to remember that all claims for compensation are different and any amounts of compensation awarded for split liability claims are worked out on an individual basis and depend on several variants such as severity of injury and amount of blame held by the claimant.
+It is important to remember that all claims for compensation are different.
+Any amounts of compensation awarded for split liability claims are worked out on an individual basis and depend on several variants such as severity of injury and amount of blame held by the claimant.

 |Type of injury||Minimum amount||Maximum amount|